EDUCBA Logo

 VBA Replace Function – Example #2

 There is another way to replace words or sentences with the help of VBA coding.
 For this, we have a list of 7 subjects which are getting repeated.
-And we need to replace those subject names with adding serial numbers before each subject name, as shown below.
+And we need to replace those subject names by adding serial numbers before each subject name, as shown below.

 Example 2-1